Supporting Critically Endangered Animals

 Jaguars

-The Baton Rouge Zoo Foundation proudly supports the conservation of jaguars through partnerships with organizations like DAGE (Defenders of Animals and Global Ecology).
+The Baton Rouge Zoo Foundation proudly supports the conservation of jaguars through its partnership with the AZA’s SAFE (Saving Animals From Extinction) program.
 Together, they work to rescue, rehabilitate, and protect these magnificent big cats, ensuring their survival in the wild.
-DAGE focuses on caring for injured and orphaned animals while promoting wildlife education and conservation awareness.
+SAFE focuses on collaborative conservation strategies, including habitat protection, population monitoring, and community education to raise awareness and inspire action.
 Through the Foundation’s efforts and community support, vital resources are provided to help safeguard jaguars and their natural habitats for future generations.